 Where lawful and practicable to do so, you can deal with us anonymously or using a pseudonym.
 The circumstances in which you can deal with us anonymously or using a pseudonym include making a general enquiry about the services that we can offer to you including in person or via our website or the telephone.
 At the time you engage our services, it is no longer practicable for us to deal with you anonymously or using a pseudonym.

 If you believe that Cowell Clarke has breached a term of this Policy, the APPs, the credit reporting provisions or CR Code, you may submit a written complaint.
 The written complaint can be emailed or posted to us using the contact details set out below.
 You must include contact details for us to contact you regarding your complaint.

-If you are unsatisfied with the outcome of your complaint you may ask that the Privacy Officer refer the complaint to a higher authority within Cowell Clarke, such as the Managing Partner.
+If you are unsatisfied with the outcome of your complaint you may ask that the Privacy Officer refer the complaint to a higher authority within Cowell Clarke, such as the Chief Executive Officer.
 If you still remain unsatisfied with the outcome, you may refer your complaint to the Office of the Australian Information Commissioner to be resolved.